Mass Effect: Paragon Lost

-Mass Effect: Paragon Lost is a 2012 American-Japanese adult animated science fiction action film set in the Mass Effect science fiction universe during the events of Mass Effect 2.
-It is produced by BioWare, FUNimation, T.O Entertainment and animated by Production I.G.
-The film was screened in select theaters on November 29, 2012.
-It was released for digital download on Xbox Live and PlayStation Network on December 14, 2012, and on DVD and Blu-ray on December 28, 2012.
+Mass Effect: Paragon Lost (マスエフェクト：パラゴン・ロスト, Masuefekuto: Paragon rosuto) is a 2012 American-Japanese adult animated science fiction action film set in the Mass Effect science fiction universe during the events of Mass Effect 2.

 Plot

 In 2183, the human colony of Fehl Prime, a major producer of pharmaceuticals for the Systems Alliance, comes under attack by a group of Blood Pack mercenaries led by the krogan Archuk.
 In response, the Alliance dispatches several teams of Marines to aid the beleaguered colonists.
 During the landing attempt, only one Marine unit, Delta Squad, survives the crash landing of their shuttle.
 Lieutenant James Vega assumes command of Delta Squad after Captain Toni is incapacitated.
 With the aid of squadmates Kamille, Nicky, Milque, Essex, and Mason, Vega successfully kills Archuk and captures his second-in-command, Brood.
 In the aftermath, Admiral Steven Hackett orders Delta Squad to protect Fehl Prime from future attacks.

 In 2185, Fehl Prime has recovered and the Alliance has bolstered the colony's defenses with a heavy anti-ship cannon and military-grade kinetic barriers.
 While installing the defenses, Delta Squad discovers an unknown alien device emitting a signal.
 Treeya presents her findings to Liara T'Soni, only for the communications to get jammed when Liara speculates the device being Reaper tech.
 As the group returns to the colony, they spot an invading Collector ship.

 The Collector ship deploys Seeker Swarms to incapacitate Fehl Prime's colonists, including Captain Toni.
 Unable to prevent the colonists' capture, Delta Squad attempts to disable the Collector ship with the colony's anti-ship cannon, but fail when the cannon is destroyed.
 As Delta Squad retreats to the secure underground labs beneath the colony, Kamille is snatched away by drones and Essex is paralyzed by Seekers while defending the labs' door.

 While underground, Delta Squad learns that Messner is actually a Cerberus agent who had been trying access the labs.
 Delta Squad also discovers a possible antidote for the Seeker Swarms' paralyzing agent, as well as Brood, who had been kept in a tank as a test subject in the labs.
 Without warning, the door to the labs is then torn open by a Praetorian with Kamille's body incorporated into it.
 Mason is killed while attempting to save Kamille, and Delta Squad is forced to retreat with Brood.
 Brood leads Delta Squad to his hidden ship to repay his debt to Vega.
 As the group lifts off aboard Brood's ship, the Praetorian emerges and gives chase, killing Nicky before perishing.
 Vega orders a frontal assault on the Collector ship and successfully boards it.
 However, Messner kills Brood, leading to Delta Squad's capture.